crypto-design-dev/cryto-design/README.md

 - 👋 Hi, I’m Bryan - @cryto-design
 - 👀 I’m interested in full-stack design.
 From initial designs to complete React frontends
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about loads of new web3/eth technologies that I'd love to work on
 - 💞️ I’m looking to collaborate on web3 projects.
 - 📫 How to reach me - mynameonthefirstlineofthisdocument[@]crypto-design.dev